giridhar7632/firebase-database/README.md

 ### Configuring Project with Firebase

 Hop on to your code editor(repl) and create a new file in `src` folder.
 Name it as `Firebase.js`.
-Then import the `firebase` module, which is already installed and paste the data you copied from firebase.
-Your `Firebase.js` file will be like this with your information.
+Then import the `firebase` module, which is already installed, and paste the data you copied from firebase.
+Your `Firebase.js` file will be like this with **your API keys**.

 ```javascript
 import firebase from 'firebase'     //<--------------- importing firebase